vegaprotocol/networks/README.md

 It is best to run your Vega node in a clean environment, where Tendermint has not been installed before.
 The following instructions assume this is the case; if it's not then you might not be able to rely on them.

+### Vega Home Path

+The Vega home directory varies depending on OS.
+In these instructions it is assumed to be `/etc/vega`.
+You can set your own home directory when initialising your environment by executing `vega init --home /my/home/dir`.
+More information is available [here](https://github.com/vegaprotocol/vega-snapshots#files-location).

 ### Initialize Vega

 Firstly, we need to create a Vega home directory where the configuration for our node will be stored.
 You can do this using the command below.
 You will be asked to enter a passphrase, which is used to encrypt your Vega private keys.